kensiprell/ktorio.github.io/quickstart/guides/ssl.md

 Verifying - Enter Export Password: mypassword
 ```

-With th p12 file, we can use the `keytool` cli to generate a JKS file:
+With the p12 file, we can use the `keytool` cli to generate a JKS file:

 ```
 keytool -importkeystore -alias $ALIAS -destkeystore /etc/letsencrypt/live/$DOMAIN/keystore.jks -srcstoretype PKCS12 -srckeystore /etc/letsencrypt/live/$DOMAIN/keystore.p12
 ```

-### Configuring Ktor to use the generated JKS
+### Configuring Ktor to Use the Generated JKS

-Now you have to update your `application.conf` HOCON file, to configure the SSL port, the keyStore, alias, and passwords.
+Now you have to update your `application.conf` HOCON file to configure the SSL port, the keyStore, alias, and passwords.
 You have to set the correct values for your specific case:

 ```groovy
 ktor {